tulasidamarla/Java_11/README.md

 	String[] names={"tulasi","venki","potti"};
 	Arrays.sort(names,String::compareToIgnoreCase);

 As we can see from these examples, the :: operator separates the method name from the name of an object or class.
-There are three principal cases:
+There are three principal cases:<br>
-• object::instanceMethod
+• object::instanceMethod<br>
-• Class::staticMethod
+• Class::staticMethod<br>
 • Class::instanceMethod

 In the ﬁrst two cases, the method reference is equivalent to a lambda expression that supplies the parameters of the method. i.e.,